 Additional information can be found at Financial Aid – Loans and Truth in Lending (TILA).

 Many lenders have an online application process and will inform you of the credit decision within 24–48 hours.
-The lender will notify the Office of Financial Aid of your loan approval.
-You may also contact the Office of Financial Aid at finaid@nyit.edu or 516.686.7680 to inform us if you have been approved for a private student loan so that we may process and certify your loan correctly.
-As always, we are here to assist you in any way possible.
-Helping our students to achieve their academic goals is our top priority.
+The lender will notify the Office of Financial Aid of your loan approval, typically within 2–3 business days.
+You may also contact the Office of Financial Aid at finaid@nyit.edu or 516.686.7680 to inform us if you have been approved for a private loan so that we may process and certify your loan correctly.
+Private education loan funds take approximately 10–15 business days for processing and disbursement.
+Education loans from all sources cannot exceed the Cost of Attendance.

 Some private loan lenders charge fees on their loans, which can significantly increase the cost of the loan.
 A loan with a relatively low interest rate but high fees may ultimately cost more than a loan with a higher interest rate and no fees.
 Also, be aware that the higher the number of payments/years that you have to repay the loan, the more money you will pay in interest over the life of the loan.